travcorp/aws-tools/README.md

 ## IAM role policy

-An IAM role policy document is required for AWSS3Push and AWSDeployCode.
-If you using AWSS3Push and AWSDeployCode you will need to grant access to the appropriate S3 bucket (matching the bucket name you pass into the command), and ec2 instances and tags.
+An IAM role policy document is required for AWSS3Push and AWSPushAndDeploy.
+If you are using AWSS3Push or AWSPushAndDeploy you will need to grant access to the appropriate S3 bucket (matching the bucket name you pass into the command), and ec2 instances and tags.
 An example IAM policy document for both S3Push and Code deploy follows

 ```
 {